nlsfi/geoserver-configurations/demos_and_tutorials/paikkatietomarkkinat_demo/README.md

-This tutorial will describe how to request maps with GetMap from Geoserver using HTTP POST and cURL
+This tutorial describes how to request maps with GetMap from Geoserver using HTTP POST and cURL
 ========================

 Presenter Jakob Ventin, National Land Survey of Finland <br />